malhotra5/Flight-Simulator/README.md

 ## Acknowledgments
 Daniel Shiffman - Perlin Noise
-Google Earth - Mpst of the observations that I applied to this flight simulator came from using the built in flight simulator for Google Earth

 ## Tasks in progress
 I am working to replicate the work I have done into Python.
 Additional flight features such as the roll for the plane need to be added.